shaadclt/Agent-Based-Scheduling-System-Healthcare-Operations/README.md

 In addition to the core workflow, the system includes structured agent traces and evaluation hooks.
 Each agent run logs intent detection, tool selection, execution outcomes, and termination reasons, enabling observability and debuggability without exposing chain-of-thought.

+## Agent Traces and Observability

+The agent emits structured traces for each execution, including:
+- Detected intent
+- Selected tool (if any)
+- Tool execution outcome
+- Stop reason and latency

+These traces improve transparency, debugging, and evaluation, and are returned as part of the API response.

 ## Project Structure

 The project is organized as a modular, production-style codebase, with a notebook